 In case a low sulphur (S max.
-0,4 % m/m) distillate fuel is used, it's recommended to use a lubricating oil with BN of 10 - 15.
+0,4 % m/m) distillate fuel or liquid biofuel is used, it's recommended to use a lubricating oil with BN of 10 - 15.

-It is recommended to use in the first place BN 50 - 55 lubricants when operating on residual fuel.
+It is recommended to use in the first place BN 50 - 55 lubricants when operating on high sulphur residual fuel.
 This recommendation is valid especially for engines having wet lubricating oil sump and using residual fuel with sulphur content above 2,0 % mass.
 BN 40 lubricants can be used when operating on residual fuel as well if experience shows that the lubricating oil BN equilibrium remains at an acceptable level.

-In residual fuel operation BN 30 lubricants are recommended to be used only in special cases, like e.g. such as installations equipped with an SCR catalyst.
+In high sulphur residual fuel operation BN 30 lubricants are recommended to be used only in special cases, like e.g. such as installations equipped with a Selective Catalytic Reduction (SCR) catalyst.
 Lower BN products eventually have a positive influence on cleanliness of the SCR catalyst.
 With BN 30 oils lubricating oil change intervals may be rather short, but lower total operating costs may be achieved because of better plant availability provided that the maintenance intervals of the SCR catalyst can be increased.